 Introduction

 The senses have specialised organs linked specifically to them: Hearing (the ear), Vision (the eye), Touch (the skin and also the internal organs), Smell (the nose) and Taste (the tongue).
 All of these relevant sense organs relay information back to the brain via the cranial nerves in the central nervous system.
 Many childhood conditions related to the senses are seen under specialists, such as Ophthalmologists, or Ear, Nose and Throat specialists.
-However, knowledge of the senses is needed in more every day care of sick children, such as considering the tastes of some medicines, or pain management.
+However, knowledge of the senses is needed whilst caring for sick children, such as considering the tastes of some medicines, or pain management.
 Addressing how children respond to environmental stimuli is key in understanding their relationship with their world, which is imperative in child-centred care (Boore, Cook, & Shepherd, 2016)

 Hearing